What Is BMR: Why It Is Not Your Daily Calorie Target | CalCalc

 Short answer

-Why most calculators use equations instead of measurement
+Why calculators estimate BMR instead of measuring it

 How to use BMR well